-FEATURES

-4-7 RECAP

-A History of Health Care Bargaining

-8-11 WORKPLACE SAFETY

-Taking a Stand for Workplace Health

-12-13 NSGEU IN THE COMMUNITY 60 for 60

-14 50 YEARS WITH NSGEU

-Shelden Bisson Celebrates his Golden Anniversary

-16-17 UNION EDUCATION

-Sandra Mullen attends the Commission on the

-Status of Women

-18-19 AROUND THE UNION

-Admin.
-Professionals Conference 2018

-23 NEW COLLECTIVE AGREEMENTS

-NSCC and WCB Wrap up Bargaining

-26 NSGEU GIVES BACK Charitable Donations

-NSGEU TWEETS

-Sheldon MacLeod @TheMacLeodShow June 29

-Unions...Government...working together?
-Joining us now, @NSGEU President Jason MacLean aka @ JMACL3AN to talk about Slow Down.
-Move Over

-NS Fed. of Labour @NS\Labour June 6

-Its time for 10 paid days for domestic violence leave. @NSGEU @cupenovascotia @NS\nurses @SEIU2NS @NSTeachersUnion @cupw @ PSACAtlantic

-Unifor Canada @UniforTheUnion May 18

-NS hospital workers vote 92 % to ratify mediationarbitration deal.
-Media release from #Unifor @ NSGEU & @cupenovascotia & @NS\nurses @ Lanampayne #nspoli #canlab 1 of 2 Read Media Release:

-Natasha Pace @NatashaPace May 7

-@NSGEU says members of Local 55, who work for the Workers' Compensation Board, have voted 83% in favour of strike action to back their demands at the bargaining table #nspoli #NS #NovaScotia #nslabour

-Jean Laroche @larochecbc April 26

-Prez @NSGEU Jason MacLean says @HealthNS repeatedly dismissed safety concerns before pregnant nurse was beaten. #nspoli

-255 John Savage Ave.
-Dartmouth, NS, B3B 0J3

-THEISTAND

-Contributors

-Zita Hildebrandt

-Shannon MacIntyre

-David MacKenzie

-Jason Maclean

-Brandon Rose

-Deedee Slye

-Lucas Wide

-Contact NSGEU

-902-424-4063 1-877-556-7438 inquiry@nsgeu.ca

-Executive Officers President

-Jason MacLean 902-424-4063 1st Vice President Sandra Mullen 902-841-0108 2nd Vice President Tammy Gillis 902-759-7530 3rd Vice President Kim Jenkins 902-266-6062 Secretary-Treasure Darren McPhee 902-449-7778

-The NSGEU is affiliated with the Canadian Labour Congress, the Nova Scotia Federation of Labour, and the National Union of Public and General Employees.

-unionsyeah.ca
+NSGEU TWEETS THE STAND Sheldon MacLeod @TheMacLeodShow June 29 Unions...Government...working together?
+Joining us now, @NSGEU President Jason MacLean aka @ JMACL3AN to talk about Slow Down, Move Over NS Fed. of Labour @NS\Labour June 6 Its time for 10 paid days for domestic violence leave. @NSGEU @cupenovascotia @NS nurses @SEIU2NS @NSTeachersUnion @cupw @ PSACAtlantic Unifor Canada @UniforTheUnion May 18 NS hospital workers vote 92 % to ratify mediationarbitration deal.
+Media release from #Unifor @ NSGEU & @cupenovascotia & @NS\nurses @ Lanampayne #nspoli #canlab 1 of 2 Read Media Release: Natasha Pace @NatashaPace May 7 @NSGEU says members of Local 55, who work for the Workers' Compensation Board, have voted 83% in favour of strike action to back their demands at the bargaining table #nspoli #NS #NovaScotia #nslabour Prez @NSGEU Jason MacLean says @HealthNS repeatedly dismissed safety concerns before pregnant nurse was beaten. #nspoli is a publication of the Nova Scotia Government and General Employees Union 255 John Savage Ave.
+Dartmouth, NS, B3B 0J3 Contributors Zita Hildebrandt Shannon MacIntyre David MacKenzie Jason Maclean Brandon Rose Deedee Slye Lucas Wide Contact NSGEU 902-424-4063 1-877-556-7438 inquiry@nsgeu.ca Executive Officers President Jason MacLean 902-424-4063 1st Vice President Sandra Mullen 902-841-0108 2nd Vice President Kim Jenkins 902-266-6062 3rd Vice President Tammy Gillis 902-759-7530 Secretary-Treasurer Darren McPhee 902-449-7778 The NSGEU is affiliated with the Canadian Labour Congress, the Nova Scotia Federation of Labour, and the National Union of Public and General Employees. unionsyeah.ca

-together FAIRNESS WORKS The Union Stand is proudly produced by NSGEU with the help of members of IAMAW Local 2797.
+The Union Stand is proudly produced by NSGEU with the help of members of IAMAW Local 2797.

-FEATURE FEATURE A History of Health Care Bargaining... and where we are today Prior to September of 2014, collective bargaining for health care workers in Nova Scotia had proceeded in the same way for decades.

-Four unions, NSGEU, CUPE, NSNU and Unifor, each represented their own members in bargaining.
-Each union negotiated agreements that represented the priorities of their memberships.
-In 2014 and 2015 the Provincial Liberal Government led by Stephen McNeil passed several pieces of legislation aimed at sharply reducing the bargaining power of the health care unions and their members.
-The province passed two pieces of essential services legislation at the end of February and into March of 2014.
-The first, Bill 30, was aimed at home support workers who were on strike.
-The second was Bill 37, which was aimed at all health care workers.
-These laws were an attempt to weaken the unions' bargaining power by requiring a dramatic increase in the number of workers who would have to remain at work in the event of a strike.
-For health care workers, it left the final numbers to be negotiated by the union and the employers before a strike could take place and created a significant delay in the current round of bargaining.
-Essential services took many months to negotiate allowing the employers to almost ignore union proposals as there was no threat of imminent job action.
+0.5% on the last day of the fourth year.
+That law also froze the retirement allowance for all public sector employees effective April 1, 2015.
+YEARS Emboldened by what they saw as a weakened bargaining position of health care workers, the NSHA and the IWK spent almost 40 days of bargaining trying to take away key rights and benefits that health care workers have negotiated over the past 40 years.
+The Council of Unions and the Health Care Bargaining Committee bargained each day unwilling to concede to these demands. a strike could take place and created a significant delay in the current round of bargaining.
+Essential services took many months to negotiate allowing the employers to almost ignore union proposals as there was no threat of imminent iob action.
 During the summer months the unions worked together to create a proposal for government called a Bargaining Council.
-Government refused this proposal and in September of 2014 the province introduced another new law, Bill 1, The Health Authorities Act, which created the NSHA and the IWK.
+Government refused this proposal and in September of 2014 the province introduced another new law.
+Bill 1, The Health Authorities Act. which created the NSHA and the IWK.

 The language of Bill 1 would force health care members into unions that were not of their choosing.
 It was a huge and dramatic fight.
 The NSGEU stood to loose all of our health care members.
-After taking to the streets in protest after protest, it was an arbitrator, James Dorsey, who upheld the constitutional right of members to belong to the union of their choice - the one they belonged to before Bill 1 was introduced.
-Following this decision, the Premier created four Councils of Unions with Bill 69.

-Above/below: Members protest Bill 1 outside Province House.
+After taking to the streets in protest after protest, it was an arbitrator, James Dorsey, who upheld union of their choice - the one they belonged to before Above/below: Members protest Bill 1 outside Province House.